 The standard course for surf racing is shown diagrammatically in Annexure A and the start will be a beach start.
-The format of this start will be as per Rule 567.19.
+The format of this start will be as per Rule 564.7.19.

-If any boat collides mid-ships with another (T-bone) this will result in immediate disqualification of the offending boat form that heat.
+If any boat collides mid-ships with another (T-bone) this will result in immediate disqualification of the offending boat from that heat.